Secure Payments – Tenant Profile

-The Username/Password area of Secure Payments (formerly PCI WalleT) is where you view and update information that concerns your communication with Secure Payments.
+The Profile area of Secure Payments (formerly PCI Wallet) is where you view and update information that concerns your communication with Secure Payments.
 This includes three sections: API Credentials, Communication, and Multi-Factor Authentication Settings

 You can change your current password by clicking the edit button.

 The Communication tab lets you view and change the email where Secure Payments notifications are sent.
 Although this defaults to your username, changing this will not change your username.
 To edit this email, click the blue pencil icon in the top right corner.
 From there, just enter the new email and click 'Save'.

 When logging into the system, you have six attempts to before your account will be locked for 30 minutes this helps prevent brute-force, break-in attempts.
 You can either wait 30 minutes or contact an administrator to lift the lock.
 If your session is idle for 15 minutes, your session will be automatically ended, and you will be logged out of the software.